marvinscham/disenchanter/README.md

 You need to be logged into your League Client for this to work.

-### Features
+## Features

-- Disenchant champion shards by a set of rules
+- Disenchant champion shards by a set of rules:

   - Disenchant all champion shards